 What drew me to this work

-I was drawn to work as a therapist because the work involved a lot of direct personal contact with the people I work with.
-Because grappling with the human mind is a fascinating, complex and rewarding.
-Before I became a therapist, I spent a couple of decades working in the “salt mines” of the tech industry.
+I was drawn to work as a therapist because it involves a lot of direct personal contact and because grappling with the human mind can be fascinating, complex and rewarding.
+Before I became a therapist, I worked for a couple of decades in the tech industry.

 How I’m different from other therapists